Photo by Dmitriy Nushtaev on Unsplash

 Film photography has a lot to offer, too.
 One of the best things about film photography for beginners is that it teaches the fundamentals of photography at its most basic level.
 Understanding film photography makes you a better digital photographer.

 Best Film Camera: Where to Find Them?

 Admittedly, there aren’t many 35mm SLR film cameras being made today, but there are still a few.
 Plus, we have options in another film format, 120 roll film.
 We found several different film cameras available brand new, but the majority of them are professional models that are quite expensive and probably not well suited as the best film cameras for beginners.

 These brand new cameras can be found from a variety of retailers, including major online camera stores.

-A great option for many wanting film cameras for beginners is the used market.
-One place I have used successfully for purchasing the best film cameras for beginners is Lensfinder.
+A great option for many wanting the best film cameras for beginners is the used market.
+One place I have used successfully for purchasing these is Lensfinder.
 You’ll want to use a place that has good consumer protection and a wide variety of cameras and lenses.

 Check your local camera stores, too, but you will find that a large online used camera store often has great prices and great selection.

 Best Film Cameras for Beginners - New

 One of the best film cameras from the 35mm range in recent years came from Nikon.
 In the 1970s through to recent years, such cameras as the Nikon FE, FM, FE-2, FM-2n, and FA were near the top of many lists for advanced users and many pros.
 They had relatively compact size and weight, were very rugged and dependable, and had lots of usable features and accessories.